mietzen/docker-redsocks-proxy/README.md

 This is an example on how to use redsocks to proxy all http and https traffic through a mullvad socks5 proxy.

 In this example the http and https traffic of the debian container will always be redirected through the set proxy.
-This perquisites that your docker host is already running inside the mullvad VPN.\
+This perquisites that your docker host is already running inside the mullvad VPN.

-compose file:
+compose-file:
 ```yaml
 version: "3"